RhetTbull/osxphotos/README.md

   --export-as-hardlink            Hardlink files instead of copying them.
                                   Cannot be used with --exiftool which creates copies of the files with embedded EXIF data.
+  --touch-file                    Sets the file's modification time to match
+                                  photo date.
   --overwrite                     Overwrite existing files.
 Default behavior
                                   is to add (1), (2), etc to filename if file already exists.
 Use this with caution as it